 Both bamboo and hardwood flooring exhibit beautiful, natural variation in the grain with a superb look and feel that oozes quality.
 Both are available in a wide range of styles and are highly versatile, equally suiting traditional homes, ultra-modern decors, and anything in-between.
 We give them both 10 out of 10 for natural variation in the grain.

 EASE OF INSTALLATION

-Bamboo flooring installation should not be too challenging for anyone who is reasonably skilled at DIY, but it is important to prepare the subfloor carefully before you begin.
+Bamboo flooring installation should not be too challenging for anyone who is reasonably skilled at DIY, but it is important to prepare the subfloor before you begin carefully.
 You should also acclimate the flooring planks for at least 48 hours before you start the actual installation.
-There are several installation options, so you need to choose the option that is recommended for your project.
-The easiest and fastest is the floating method; the nail down method is the most common and also the most inexpensive, while the glue down method is the most labor-intensive, but also the most stable.
+There are several installation options, so you need to choose the recommended option for your project.
+The easiest and fastest is the floating method; the nail-down method is the most common and the most inexpensive, while the glue-down method is the most labor-intensive but also the most stable.
 If you are unsure about doing the job yourself, any carpenter or handyman can do it as long as they can read the installation instructions.
 We score bamboo as only slightly more difficult to install than hardwood due to its hardness and its weight, but the difference is negligible for installation purposes.
 For ease of installation, bamboo flooring scores 8 out of 10.

 Solid Hardwood Flooring

 Installing solid wood flooring should be within the capability of a reasonably dextrous DIY enthusiast, or if you are willing to pay a little more, you can readily find a qualified hardwood flooring installer.
 If you are installing the floor yourself, there are a few basics to consider.
-It is necessary to acclimate the planks for several days, ensure the subfloor is sound and dry (moisture content below 6%), and be careful to follow the manufacturer’s instructions carefully.
+It is necessary to acclimate the planks for several days, ensure the subfloor is sound and dry (moisture content below 6%), and carefully follow the manufacturer’s instructions.
 For ease of installation, solid hardwood gets 9 out of 10.

 EASE OF MAINTENANCE